April 19, 2017/revised June 21, 2017

 Over 10 years ago, Westchester County New York signed up for the grant money.
 Then a community activist group challenged them.
 Westchester asked HUD for help, after which their serious troubles began.

-To date, our commissioners have had to adjust their local plans to some degree, to comply with past money accepted for “affirmatively furthering fair housing.”
+To date, our commissioners have had to adjust their local plans or behaviors to some degree, to comply with past money accepted to help them “affirmatively furthering fair housing.”
+They have to continue paying for maintenance and oversight of projects to which CDBG and HOME money has contributed.

-Now HUD has developed (by experimenting with other counties and cities) how to take over more control of our neighborhoods, to make suburban neighborhoods “equivalent” to urban neighborhoods – to make suburbs “fair.”
+Now HUD has developed (by experimenting with other counties and cities across the country) how to take over more control of our neighborhoods, to make suburban neighborhoods “equivalent” to urban neighborhoods – to make suburbs “fair.”

-Accepting HUD/AFFH grant money means that in some instances, our commissioners will no longer work with us to protect our property rights and develop our communities the way we want them developed.
-The federal government will become increasingly our county commissioners.
+Accepting HUD/AFFH grant money means that in some instances, our commissioners may no longer work with us to protect our property rights and develop our communities the way we want them developed.
+The federal government can potentially become increasingly our county commissioners.

 Ten-year ordeal for Westchester County New York,